olekaspt/SA_Assignment04/README.md

 Now using the GMOCK, properly mock out the collbaborator.
 And then write two UnitTests to test the SUT method.

-(REPORT) Describe your SUT class, collaborator class, and SUT class method.
+(REPORT) Describe your SUT class, collaborator class, and SUT test method.
 What is the value of using mock for unit testing?

 3) Evaluate how much time you spent vs your estimate.